devanshdalal/cpg-island-prediction-HMM/README.md

 The max-product VE and Viterbi both necessarily calculates the same result i.e. most-probable cumulative assignment of variables over the given Markov network.
 The max-product VE is more general as compared to the Viterbi algorithm applied here on the linear chain.
 But they calculates the same inference.

+## Contributing

+1. Fork it!
+2. Create your branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -m 'Added Some featues'``
+4. Push to the branch: 	`git push origin my-new-feature`
+5. Submit a pull request :)

 ### References

 1. http://www.cse.iitd.ac.in/~parags/teaching/col776/assignments/ass1-b/ass2-b.pdf